Tanzania

 Economic Growth

 With average annual growth rates of 6-7%, Tanzania can look back on substantial economic growth in the last decade.
-The medium term looks favourable as well as real GDP growth is projected to range between 5 to 6%, although the COVID19 pandemic slowed down economic growth in the last year.
+Tanzania’s economy has been resilient, growing by 5.2% in 2023 compared to 4.6% in 2022.

 Export Products